Detroit Lions general manager Martin Mayhew had to ask.

 Caldwell was officially named Jim Schwartz's replacement on Tuesday, but you cannot blame Mayhew for testing the waters.

-Dungy is among 15 modern-era finalists who will be considered for election to the Hall of Fame when the Hall’s selection committee meets in New York on Feb.
-1. He coached the Tampa Bay Buccaneers and Indianapolis Colts, compiling a 139-69 coaching record between 1996 and 2008.
+Dungy is among 15 modern-era finalists who will be considered for election to the Pro Football Hall of Fame when the Hall’s Selection Committee meets in New York City on Saturday, Feb.
+1, 2014.
+He coached the Tampa Bay Buccaneers and Indianapolis Colts, compiling a 139-69 coaching record between 1996 and 2008.
 He won a Super Bowl with the Colts during the 2006 season.

 In other words, there is nothing wrong with swinging for the fences.